magpiemodel/magpiemodel.github.io/_tutorials/t07_startScript.md

 ```

 Now, we’ll source the **default config** which you had changed in
-the last tutrial.
+tutorial 3.
 This loads the default.cfg file from the main folder and you can start
 making changes to it.
 To do so, add the following line to your
 script: